 Materials for the African American Population

-NHLBI health information materials are available in a variety of formats through our Online Catalog, and answers to frequently-asked questions about the catalog are available.
+NHLBI health information materials are available in a variety of formats through our Online Catalog.

 Heart Healthy Home Cooking African American Style, With Every Heartbeat is Life

 Prepare your favorite African American dishes in ways that protect you and your family from heart disease and stroke.
 This cookbook provides recipes for 26 tested and tasty favorite African American dishes.

 Soul Food Makeover - Heart Healthy African American Recipes (3.32MB)

 These 10 traditional recipes are presented using lighter, healthier ingredients and cooking methods.

 On the Move to Better Heart Health for African Americans

 This is a culturally-appropriate educational booklet for African Americans on heart healthy living.
 In an easy-to-read format, the booklet provides concise information on heart disease and its risk factors.

 Visit The Heart Truth® for additional heart health resources.